-The Group is one of the world's leading companies for the production of leather-upholstered furniture and believes that it has a leading share of the market for leather-upholstered furniture in the United States and Europe based on research conducted by CSIL, a well known, unaffiliated and reputable Italian market research firm, with reference to market information for the years 2007 and 2008 for the market for leather-upholstered furniture in the United States and Europe, respectively (Sources: CSIL, "The European market for upholstered furniture," July 2008; CSIL, "The US market for upholstered furniture," October 2007).
-The Group is currently focusing its attention on the development of foreign markets, like Eastern Europe, Middle East, China and India, where it has been achieving significant results both in terms of sales and order flow in recent months.
+The Group is one of the world's leading companies for the production of leather-upholstered furniture and believes that it has a leading share of the market for leather-upholstered furniture in the United States and Europe based on research conducted by CSIL, a well known, unaffiliated and reputable Italian market research firm, with reference to market information for the years 2007 and 2009 for the market for leather-upholstered furniture in the United States and Europe, respectively (Sources: CSIL, "The European market for upholstered furniture," July 2009; CSIL, "The US market for upholstered furniture," October 2007).
+Our distribution network covers approximately 100 countries.